Devsbench/scientific-robin-e5a44/content/pages/blog/customer-loyalty.md

 ---
-title: An Inside look into NFT Customer Loyalty Programs That Stick
+title: An Inside look into NFT
 subtitle: A story about customer loyalty
 author: content/data/authors/jane-doe.yaml
 excerpt: >-